Uniform and $L^q$-Ensemble Reachability of Parameter-dependent Linear Systems: -ensemble reachability

-The pair satisfies the necessary conditions in Theorem~\ref{NEC}.
-Note that, Theorem~\ref{thm:suff-charakteristic} shows that the pair is uniformly ensemble reachable over the parameter space $[c,1]$, for any $c\in (0,1)$.
-Furthermore, by Theorem~\ref{thm:CC-SI-necessary-conditions} the pair is not uniformly ensemble reachable over $[0,1]$, as the pair $(A(0),b)$ is not reachable.
+The pair $(A,b)$ obviously satisfies the necessary conditions of Theorem~\ref{thm:L^q-NEC}.
+Moreover, Theorem~\ref{thm:suff-charakteristic} shows that $(A,b)$ is uniformly ensemble reachable over the parameter space $[c,1]$ for any $c > 0$, but Theorem~\ref{thm:CC-SI-necessary-conditions} implies that uniform ensemble reachability fails over $[0,1]$ as the pair $(A(0),b(0))$ is not reachable.
+However, we will see that $(A,b)$ is $L^q$-ensemble reachable over $[0,1]$ for $1 \leq q <\infty$.